tylermorganwall/terrainmeshr/README.md

 ![](man/figures/README-rayshader-1.png)<!-- -->

-We see that there is only a small perceivable difference between the two models, despite one of them being 1/10th the size.
+We see that there is only a small perceivable difference between the two models, despite one of them being 1/10th the size of the other.